Xposed-Modules-Repo/eu.faircode.xlua/README.md

 Only the XPrivacyLua version released in the Xposed repository is supported.

-XPrivacyLua is supported with the original Xposed framework only.

-XPrivacyLua with [Island](http://forum.xda-developers.com/android/-t3366295) is not supported.
+XPrivacyLua with [Island](http://forum.xda-developers.com/android/-t3366295), etc is not supported.

 * For support on Xposed, please go [here](http://forum.xda-developers.com/xposed)
 * For support on XPrivacyLua, please go [here](https://forum.xda-developers.com/xposed/modules/xprivacylua6-0-android-privacy-manager-t3730663)